AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 1. Complete the _Add User_ form:

-   - Enter the user e-mail address.
+   - Enter the user email address.

    - **[!UICONTROL Project admin]**—grant Admin rights to all settings and environment types.